GNOME/tinysparql/HACKING.md

 The following environment variables control logging from Tracker daemons:

+  * `TRACKER_DEBUG`: takes a comma-separated list of keywords to enable extra debugging output.
+Use the keyword 'help' for a list of keywords.
   * `TRACKER_VERBOSITY`: takes a value of 1, 2 or 3 and causes increasing
     amounts of log output from Tracker code to be written to stdout.
   * `G_MESSAGES_DEBUG`: controls log output from GLib-based libraries that